Risk of children swallowing small magnets leads to rare mandatory recall

 The CPSC is working on regulations that would effectively ban all magnet sets.

-A few years ago, CPSC did pass a regulation that effectively banned small rare-earth magnet sets.
+A few years ago, the CPSC did pass a regulation that effectively banned small rare-earth magnet sets.
 But it was short-lived.
 Created in 2012, the restrictions were lifted four years later in 2016 following a court challenge.

-What happened next can be seen in data from poison control centers: cases of accidental swallowing of magnets jumped six-fold.
+What happened next can be seen in data from poison control centers: cases of accidental swallowing of magnets jumped sixfold.